-- 5.295 The Crafts Study Centre is attached to the University for the Creative Arts.
-It is a specialist museum and research centre open to the public.
-The collection includes calligraphy, ceramics, textiles and furniture.
-Nearby is the James Hockey Gallery, a public exhibition space, which presents work of lasting educational importance. - 5.296 The New Ashgate Gallery, in the Waggon Yard car-park is run by a charitable trust, which seeks to support local artists in all media. - 5.297 The Memorial Hall, just outside the town centre, has been a well-used venue for concerts and drama.
-There are several similar halls throughout the town, which are used for amateur dramatics.
-Some of these are connected to local churches. - 5.298 The Grade II listed pottery at Wrecclesham is one of the best preserved examples of a Victorian pottery in England.
+- 5.298 The Grade II listed pottery at Wrecclesham is one of the best preserved examples of a Victorian pottery in England.
 The pottery has undergone extensive renovation, which provides space for ceramic based organisations with public access space for meetings and exhibitions.
 The unique buildings are being sympathetically restored and already provide a centre for excellence in ceramics and other crafts and continue the long history of pottery making on site.
 These creative activities are complemented by a growing number of small businesses in the range of refurbished outbuildings and there are plans for a gallery to showcase local artists. - 5.299 Community or village halls in Rowledge, Wrecclesham, Weybourne, Badshot Lea, Hale, North West Farnham, the Bourne, Firgrove and Moor Park are used for community activities throughout the year and are an important cultural resource for the distinct areas of Farnham.
 To maintain the social fabric of Farnham, the range of existing well used facilities needs to be maintained and enhanced.
 The need is accentuated as the amount of additional development in the town increases.

 5.300 There may be pressure to convert existing community buildings to other uses such as residential development during the Plan period.
-Whilst it is possible to change the use of a community hall to a shop (A1), financial and professional services (A2), restaurant/ cafe (A3) and office (B1) uses for a single period of up two years, the Neighbourhood Plan is about the longer term.
+Whilst it is possible to change the use of a community hall to a shop (AI), financial and professional services (A2), restaurant/ cafe (A3) and office (BI) uses for a single period of up two years, the Neighbourhood Plan is about the longer term.
 The Neighbourhood Plan will resist the loss of such facilities which contribute significantly to the social fabric of Farnham.